mrarejimmyz/NFT_BondingCurve/README.md

 ## Overview

-Pump.fun is an innovative NFT platform that implements bonding curve mechanics to create dynamic pricing for NFT collections.
+BondingCurve is an innovative NFT platform that implements bonding curve mechanics to create dynamic pricing for NFT collections.
 The platform features a dual currency system, threshold activation, and liquidity pool integration.

 ## Key Features